 Top 11 Cheapest and Safest Cities in Mexico to Visit

 The US state department’sdepartment’s Mexico Travel Advisory restricts citizens from visiting some regions because of the crime ratio.

 While Mexico is generally safe to visit, you should still use common sense when visiting the country.

-This is an excellent sign that it’s safe and much easier to explore this beautiful region.
+This is an excellent sign that exploring this beautiful region is safe and much easier.
 Merida is an ideal destination for those looking for an adventure without worrying about safety.

 It ranks 8th in the safest places to visit in the Americas, according to Numbeo.
 Laura Olds, one of the female solo travelers, spent one month in Merida and felt safe!
 Look at the peace index table for Merida:

 |Organization||Mexico Index||Country ranking|

 This gorgeous city is located on Mexico’s Pacific coast and boasts a vibrant culture.
 You can visit many historical sites, such as

 Merida is also home to numerous restaurants, galleries, shops, and markets that can provide endless entertainment day or night.